FAQ

 How to Choose a divorce Attorney

-Who you chose to represent you for your separation and divorce will make a big difference in how you feel during the process.
-Having an attorney who is truly dedicated to helping you achieve your goals and actually listens to you will help to reduce your fears and...
+Having an attorney who is truly dedicated to helping you achieve your goals and actually listens to you can lessen your concerns during the divorce process.

 What if my ex violates a court order?